rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Danabasoglu, G. and others: Simulated and Observed Transport Estimates Across the Overturning in the Subpolar North Atlantic Program (OSNAP) Section.
+Submitted to **Geoscientific Model Development**.

 * Hobbs, W., *Holmes, R.* and Kiss, A.: Ocean constraints on winter Antarctic sea ice extent.
 Submitted to the **Journal of Geophysical Research, Oceans**.

 * Richet, O., *Holmes, R.*, Chittleborough, J., Spillman, C. and Smith, G.: What makes a good tide prediction?
 Application to the Australian coastline, Submitted to **Journal of Operational Oceanography**.